 With an increased demand for the water cart, Barefoot Initiative commissioned and trained employees from a local garage over 3 consecutive years on how to make the water cart.
 Additionally we took women from the committee to the garage so that they new where to go for maintenance and if individuals wanted to save and purchase their own cart they now have a local supplier.

 After holding community meetings in 2014 and 2016 the community expressed that one water cart per three households would be ideal.
-With an estimated 546 households this means that to reach this target we need a further 85 water carts.
+With an estimated 546 households and 97 water carts that have already been distributed, this means that to reach this target we need a further 85 water carts.
+As of September 2018 Barefoot Initiative will be partnering with the Fullife Foundation who have committed to generously fund 100 new water carts to the Yooren community.
+This will allow us to meet our target and have 15 extra carts to distribute to households with people who have a disability.

 If you would like to make a donation towards the Water Cart Project, please follow this link.
 All donations made to this project will see 100% of every dollar go directly to the community to pay for new water carts.